Aliases for SH2D2A Gene

 GeneCards Summary for SH2D2A Gene

 SH2D2A (SH2 Domain Containing 2A) is a Protein Coding gene.
-Among its related pathways are Signaling by GPCR and Interleukin receptor SHC signaling.
+Among its related pathways are Interleukin-3, 5 and GM-CSF signaling and Signaling events mediated by VEGFR1 and VEGFR2.
 GO annotations related to this gene include SH3 domain binding and SH3/SH2 adaptor activity.
-An important paralog of this gene is SH2D4B.
+An important paralog of this gene is HSH2D.

 UniProtKB/Swiss-Prot for SH2D2A Gene